 - i.
 Public Sector Organisations: The MoEY will collaborate with other public sector organisations to provide the necessary resources to effect the successful implementation and sustainability of the NSNP. - ii.
-Families: The families will promote and reinforce healthy lifestyle practices and continue the nutritional fortification provided in schools.

-- iii.
-The Community: The community to include vendors should support the school and family in sustaining the practices established in this National School Nutrition Policy (NSNP). - iv.
+Families: The families will promote and reinforce healthy lifestyle practices and continue the nutritional fortification provided in schools through ongoing parental support and engagements with the National Parenting Support Commission (NPSC). - The Community: The community including vendors should support the school and family in sustaining the practices established in this National School Nutrition Policy (NSNP) via public engagement and support. - iii.
 The Private Sector: This sector should adhere to the standards and regulations stipulated by the Government in the marketing and production of their products for sale to the public school system.